 Goel Community was first started with the objective to meet the needs of weavers who were struggling to sustain a viable livelihood through their craft.
 This weaving heritage, originating from the 7th century Angkor Empire, was almost wiped out during the long years of civil war, and its viability continues to be threatened today.

 One of the factors leading to the devaluation of hand weaving was the displacement by industrial clothing manufacturing.
 One might think industrialisation is an improvement from traditional methods, but this is not always the case.
 Much of modern clothing manufacturing employ low-wage labor and the use of cheaper, faster synthetics and harsh chemicals, for greater profits.
-However, this all comes at the cost of the health of producers, consumers, and the environment.
+This all comes at the cost of the health of producers, consumers, and the environment.
 As consumers we are led to believe we’re getting a good bargain, without knowing what really entails in the making of our clothing.
 We do not realise someone else bears the majority of the real cost, and we also ultimately also pay dearly through our health and the environment.

 Is there a solution to this?
 They say where there is a problem, therein lies opportunity as well.
 Traditional textile production techniques- weaving, use of natural dyes and fibers- are better for us and the environment.
 Therefore, we have chosen to revive and sustain such heritage know-how, restoring the value and dignity of this craft practiced by generations in Cambodia.